khalekuzzamancse/Algorithms_Visualizer/feature/graph/graph_editor/readme.md

 - then using the set of nodes and set of edges we can build the graph

 TODO:
-- OnTap a node is adding,what the node size and the initial position will be depends on the tap postion and the text measurement but before tapping we inputted the text of that node,
+- OnTap a node is adding,what the node size and the initial position will be depends on the tap position and the text measurement but before tapping we inputted the text of that node,
 - onAddNodeRequest() ,here we can decide the size of the node ,by measuring the text size